Designations Congruent with Things: Chapter 23

 “Yes,” Mako says thickly.
 “Yes, I also think that’s how it must have happened.”

-“Tragically, I was left with a kindly but somewhat flighty German pop singer turned piano tuner and his more responsible brother cum musical engineer for a few years before relocating myself to the new world and choosing to spend my formative years in a den of academic wolves.
+“Tragically, I was left with a kindly but flighty German pop singer turned piano tuner and his more responsible brother cum musical engineer for a few years before relocating myself to the New World and choosing to spend my formative years in a den of academic wolves.
 This explains why you’re cooler than me.”

-“I do not think we need to explain that,” Mako says.
+“I don’t think we need to explain that,” Mako says.
 “Some things just are.”

-“I had a cover shoot with Vogue,” Mako replies, with a cultivated innocence.
+“I had a cover shoot with Vogue,” Mako replies with cultivated innocence.

 “Just me,” she says.
 “No Raleigh.
 Mako only.
 Planet savior and international fashion icon.
 Little girls all over the world are putting streaks in their hair.”

-“Okay, yeah, but I saw a seventh grader with my glasses, and my general iconoclastic demeanor, so, um, I think maybe we’re just tied.”
+“Okay, yeah, but I saw a seventh grader with my glasses and my general iconoclastic demeanor, so, um, I think maybe we’re tied.”

-“Don’t you ‘better watch it’ me, Maks, okay.
+“Don’t you ‘better watch it’ me, Maks, okay?
 I can hold my own.
 Kind of.
-Historically I could, maybe.
+Historically I could.
 Arguably.
 In certain arenas.
-Soooo,” he says, skillfully quantum tunneling himself out of the conversational hole he’s digging, “where are you.
+Soooo,” he says, skillfully quantum tunneling himself out of the conversational hole he’s digging, “where are you?
 What are you doing right now?”

 “I am in a fancy ladies room in Berlin, refusing to appear on a popular German talk show.”